 - If you have a heavy infestation of rodents, call a pest control company.
 They have special cleanup equipment and methods.

-Bente DA.
-California encephalitis, hantavirus pulmonary syndrome, and bunyavirus hemorrhagic fevers.
+Dolin R. California encephalitis, hantavirus pulmonary syndrome, hantavirus hemorrhagic fever with renal syndrome, and bunyavirus hemorrhagic fevers.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Disease.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 168.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 166.

 Petersen LR, Ksiazek TG.
 Zoonotic viruses.
 In: Cohen J, Powderly WG, Opal SM, eds.
 Infectious Diseases.
 4th ed.
 Philadelphia, PA: Elsevier; 2017:chap 175.